escoats/byte-notes/README.md

 Once a student finishes their notes they can share (via clipboard, email, or SMS) and publish the page <br>

 ### Viewers
-Viewers are updated live using Supabase's real-time capabilities and profile pictures are displayed in an Avatar Stack <br>
+Viewers are updated live using Supabase's real-time capabilities <br> Profile pictures are displayed in an Avatar Stack <br>

 ### Reactions
 Viewers can react to pages with a heart, star, or dislike <br>